Installation + The Constructed Object

 Students will investigate surface, mark, and materiality from both a technical and conceptual point of view.
 The silkscreen can accept a wide variety of printing substances (pigments, inks, dyes, mud, talc, honey, etcetera...), and can be applied to an equally diverse range of surfaces.
 Lectures, readings, and critiques will help students understand the historical role of screenprint and how it relates to their own work.
 Open elective for all students above the freshman level.

 Hybrid Approaches to Drawing + Painting: Digital Media

 Emphasis is on integrating digital processes into studio practice and production.
-The class deals with a spectrum of digital applications in a studio practice including straight forward digital output, using digital as a means of producing source material as well as actually integrating digital processes into the production of work.
-Through slide presentations, viewing actual work, discussions and readings, students will be introduced to the place of the digital in contemporary studio practice.
+The class deals with a spectrum of digital applications in a studio practice including straightforward digital output, using digital technology as a means of producing source material as well as actually integrating digital processes into the production of work.
+Through slide presentations, viewing actual work, discussions, and readings, students will be introduced to the place of the digital in contemporary studio practice.
 In studio production, students will use varied media and subjects, both traditional and non-traditional, to further develop their analytical and expressive means in their creative practice.
 Students are encouraged to draw from many disciplines incorporating them in the projects presented to the class for group critiques.
-Open to all Students -- required of Print and Drawing Juniors.
+Open to all students; required of Printmaking and Drawing juniors.
+Offered fall.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.